 Any person who has been issued a parking ticket may file an appeal online provided that no more than fifteen (15) calendar days have elapsed since the issuance of the ticket.
 The Appeals Officer will investigate to determine whether or not a violation has occurred and if there were significant mitigating circumstances surrounding the alleged violation to warrant excusing the fine.
 The Appeal will be entered into the computer system and the billing process will be halted until a decision is made.

 VCU Parking and Transportation offers motorist assistance to subscribers.
-This assistance is limited to jumpstarts, assistance with changing tires, transportation for gasoline and calling a towing service.
+This assistance is limited to jumpstarts, assistance with tire changes, transportation for gasoline and calling a towing service.
 Due to liability issues, parking staff will not attempt to open locked vehicles.

 Individuals with unpaid parking fines may have their vehicle immobilized.
 Vehicles identified while on university property will be booted and the owner will be required to pay all outstanding parking penalties and fines before the boot will be removed.
 Additionally, there is a boot removal fee.
 During office hours, all fines may be paid with cash, money order, credit card, or certified check.
 Vehicles that remain booted after Parking and Transportation Services closes, can be paid online.
 If not paid, the vehicle can be towed at the owner's expense.